- Fighter for women's suffrage

 While continuing her studies in England, she made the acquaintance of militant British suffragist Emmeline Pankhurst and her daughters, Christabel and Sylvia.
 Pankhurst’s group used disruptive and radical tactics including smashing windows and prison hunger strikes.
 Police arrested and imprisoned Paul many times for her involvement with the group.
 Forever changed by her experiences, Paul returned to the United States in 1910 and turned her attention to the American suffrage movement.
 After the deaths of Elizabeth Cady Stanton in 1902 and Susan B. Anthony in 1906, the suffrage movement was languishing, lacking focus under conservative suffrage organizations that concentrated only on achieving state suffrage.
 Paul believed that the movement needed to focus on the passage of a federal suffrage amendment to the US Constitution.

 When she first returned to the United States, Alice Paul attempted to work with the main US suffrage organization, the National American Woman Suffrage Association (NAWSA).
 They appointed her chair of the NAWSA Congressional Committee in 1912.
-Almost immediately, she began organizing a suffrage parade planned for Washington, DC, on March 3, 1913 -- the day before President Woodrow Wilson’s inauguration.
+Almost immediately, she began organizing a Woman Suffrage Procession planned for Washington, DC, on March 3, 1913 -- the day before President Woodrow Wilson’s inauguration.
 The carefully planned parade turned into a near riot when spectators began assaulting the women and the police refused to intervene.
 The cavalry from Fort Myer eventually restored order and the parade continued.
 Disagreements over the parade and fundraising lead to growing tension between Alice Paul and the NAWSA leadership.

 In 1916, Paul founded the National Woman’s Party (NWP).
 Paul adopted the Pankhursts’ imperative to “hold the party in power responsible.”
 The NWP withheld its support from existing political parties until women had gained the right to vote and “punished” those parties in power who did not support suffrage.
 Through dramatic protests, marches, and demonstrations, the suffrage movement gained popular support.